-I recently learned that this fascinating topic also lends itself to veterinary medicine as well.
+I recently learned this fascinating topic also lends itself to veterinary medicine, too.
 To be honest, I never really thought about that before!
 But the folks over at Vet-Stem sent me an email thinking that I might be interested in hearing all about the new stem cell treatment that uses fat stem cells to save animals from painful arthritis.
 And they were right!

 Maybe you saw the Bloomberg article about Hunter, the Golden retriever that was injected with his own stem cells.
 In the article the authors note that